HeheJuice/Radius-Modify-OneUI/README.md

 </p>

 ### Feature
-- Modifying Samsung OneUI's Radius in QS Panel and Volume Panel to get a less round corner (22DP) similar to OneUI 6
+- Modifying Samsung OneUI's Radius in QS Panel and Volume Panel to get a custom round corner
+- Module Default Value : 22dp (similar to OneUI 6)
+- Freely adjustable in the value of the APK

+### Installation
+- Flash in your Root Manager
+- KSU or other Kernel Root Manager might need to
+   - Disable"Default Uninstall Module" in Settings
+   - Meta Module installed (We only recommend MMRS_CI)

 ### Notice
-You are not allowed to re-upload, modify this file or add it to your "ROM" anywhere without my permission !!!
+- You are not allowed to re-upload, modify this file or add it to your "ROM" anywhere without my permission !!!
+- Add this GitHub Link if you are going to share it somewhere